 - Soles of the feet

-- Tops of the feet
+- Tops of the feet (very unusual in children)

-- Another type of infection, called bullous tinea pedis, appears as painful and itchy blisters on the arch (instep) and/or the ball of the foot.
+- Another type of tinea infection, called bullous tinea pedis, appears as painful and itchy blisters on the arch (instep) and/or the ball of the foot.

 - The most severe form of the infection, called ulcerative tinea pedis, appears as painful blisters, pus-filled bumps (pustules), and shallow ulcers.
 These lesions are especially common between the toes but may involve the entire sole.
 Because of the numerous breaks in the skin, lesions commonly become infected with bacteria.
-Ulcerative tinea pedis occurs most frequently in people with diabetes and in others with weak immune systems.
+Ulcerative tinea pedis occurs most frequently in people with diabetes and others with weakened immune systems.